dperez-atsistemas/coolstore-openshift/README.md

 ### Deploy CoolStore Microservices with CI/CD
-In order to deploy the complete demo infrastructure for demonstrating Microservices, CI/CD, agile integrations and more, either order the demo via RHPDS or use the following script to provision the demo on any OpenShift environment:
+In order to deploy the complete demo infrastructure for demonstrating Microservices, CI/CD, agile integrations and more, use the following script to provision the demo on an OpenShift environment (Tested on 3.11):

 #### Prerequisites